Hoosier-Clusters/clusim/paper.md

-Clustering similarity measures can be classified based on the cluster types: i) *partitions* that group elements into non-overlapping clusters, ii) *hierarchical clusterings* that group elements into a nested series of partitions (a.k.a.\ dendrogram), or iii) *overlapping clusterings* with elements belonging to multiple clusters.
+Clustering similarity measures can be classified based on the cluster types: i) *partitions* that group elements into non-overlapping clusters, ii) *hierarchical clusterings* that group elements into a nested series of partitions (a.k.a. dendrogram), or iii) *overlapping clusterings* with elements belonging to multiple clusters.
 Furthermore, in order to establish a baseline and interpret the similarity score, it is often argued that clustering similarity should be assessed in the context of a random ensemble of clusterings.
-Such a correction procedure requires two choices: *a model for random clusterings} and \emph{how clusterings are drawn from the random model*.
+Such a correction procedure requires two choices: *a model for random clusterings* and *how clusterings are drawn from the random model*.
 With few exceptions, similarity measures are only designed to compare clusterings of the same type, and the decisions required for the correction procedure are usually ignored or relegated to the status of technical trivialities [@Gates2017impact].